Quantocracy

 Best Links of the Week

-If you haven’t done so already, we invite you to register to vote.
+If you haven’t done so already, register to vote.
 Once registered, you can choose to remain logged in indefinitely, making voting as simple and painless as possible.

 Read on Readers!